anisha0612/face-detection/README.md

-Its a face detection web app using clarifai API , React, nodejs, express and Postgre SQl.
+Its a face detection web app using clarifai API , React.js, node.js, express.js and Postgre SQl.

 ## Available Scripts